anmolkumarshah/DatAlgo/README.md

 # DatAlgo - A tool to Visualize Data Structure & Algorithm

-**“DatAlgo: An Algorithm Visualizer”** _is one of its kind which has its aim to provide systematic conversions of sorting algorithms for better understanding of the concept.
-Since the beginning of Data Structures, it has been the hardest challenge to create a platform that would not only do the real time conversion of Algorithms but also to compare different Algorithms side by side.
-There have been many efforts to make such an application but there is no such application as of yet in the market.
-It’s is a web-based approach that provides a single and most effective platform to visualize the Data Structure Algorithms._
+**“DatAlgo: An Algorithm Visualizer”** _is one of its kind which has its aim to provide systematic visualization of algorithms and data stractures for better understanding of the concept.
+Since the beginning of learning process Data Structures, it has been the hardest challenge to visualize  DSA.
+There have been many efforts to make such an application but there is no such application, as of yet in the market.
+It’s is a web-based approach that provides a single and most effective platform to visualize the Data Structure and Algorithms._

 ## Flow of DatAlgo: